grgelsec/nextroom/README.md

 ## TODO

-- Finish all of the hooks for the different libraries
-- Put in all of the room cards for the different libraries
 - Make skeleton fall back components for loading data
 - Fix mobile view
 - make markers display red or green depending on if there are rooms available or not
 - Finish landing for the sidebar
 - Host

-## 4/2

-- Put in all of the room cards for the different libraries
-- Make skeleton fall back components for loading data